omerfarslan/Autopilot-Design-with-PSO/README.md

 domain requirements.
 Obviously, this is an optimization problem and solved by "particle swarm optimization(PSO)".
 The algorithm that we used in PSO solver is modified by us such that; it restart itselves every 1/5 th of the total iteration number.
-By doing that we are trying to reduce the "probability of local minima convergence problem" and results show that we are correct.
+By doing that we are trying to reduce the "probability of local minima convergence problem" and results show that it is useful.

 There is a primitive GUI inside the code, which can be improved and used more effectively.
 Robustness criteria and time domain performance requirements are taken from a paper which is the basement of this project.
 I will give the link below so